Chiheb0156/infodev/Labs/Lab-3.typ

 )

 = Exercise
-In this lab, you will create a basic web application using *Genie* framework in Julia.
+In this lab, we will create a basic web application using *Genie* framework in Julia.
 The application will allow us to control the behaviour of a sine wave, given some adjustble parameters.
 You are required to carry out this lab using the REPL as in @fig:repl.

 #figure(
 	image("Images/REPL.png", width: 100%, fit: "contain"),